Macaulay2/M2/M2/Macaulay2/e/pi-readme.txt

      TEMPLATE: the choice of SIGNED, SIGNED_REVERSED, UNSIGNED, UNSIGNED_REVERSED;
      	 this need not agree with whether U is signed the encoding/decoding routines
-     the comparison routine (overall ordering is lex, area by area) the multiplication routine, with overflow checking
+     the comparison routine (overall ordering is lex, area by area);
+     	 Optimization idea: if the user gives weights, one may be able to precompute the minimum number of fields that need to be examined to give a total ordering; if grevlex is stored redundantly, e.g., as (i+j+k,-k,-j,-i), the same remark applies: just check 3 fields.
+If we can omit looking at enough fields, maybe we could omit looking at an entire bin, which is when it would be worthwhile.
+     the multiplication routine, with overflow checking
      the multiplication routine, without overflow checking
      the division routine, with overflow checking (if the fields